Fee-Free Day and Coupons

 More about Fee-Free Days

-The Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service, U.S. Forest Service and the Bureau of Land Management have all declared National Public Lands Day on September 27, 2014 as a fee-free day.
+The Bureau of Land Management, National Park Service, U.S. Fish and Wildlife Service and U.S. Forest Service have all declared National Public Lands Day on September 26, 2015 as a fee-free day.

 A fee-free day is when parks, refuges and rangelands offer free entry for visitors.
 View the full list of fee-free days.

 Free entry is a great reason to bring a friend or take the family to a federal public land.
 But before you jump in the car and travel across the country, contact the public land first.
 Some parks provide free entry, but charge for camping and recreational services, while others might be managed at the local level by a separate entity.
 The separate entity may not be participating in the fee-free program.
 The National Park Service provides a list of parks participating in their fee-free program.
 For the other federal agencies, contact the public land site directly.

 Friends Groups are local nonprofit organizations that support public lands.
 Many Friends Groups lead volunteer events to restore parks, green spaces and community gardens.
 Learn more about the over 200 Friends Groups that participated in National Public Lands Day 2013 and how you can get involved.

 Participating in NPLD is a great way to get the recommended 60 minutes of daily activity, while you lend a hand for public lands.
 Learn more about Let’s Move Outside and how NPLD is involved in the national movement.